Brandon Marshall, New York Jets Divorce Behind Him, Where Will He Sign?

 With at least half of the NFC East in need of a talent upgrade at wide receiver, some feel that Marshall would best be served to try to initiate a bidding war between the New York Giants and the Philadelphia Eagles.

-The Giants, in particular, could be a desirable landing spot for Brandon, whose New York Jets share MetLife Stadium.
+The Giants, in particular, could be a desirable landing spot for Brandon Marshall, whose New York Jets share MetLife Stadium.
 As such, Marshall would be able to upgrade his team — being slotted opposite Odell Beckham and catching passes from Eli Manning — while only having to move his locker a few yards away.

 This rumor comes from the New York Daily News, which noted that “Eli Manning needs a big receiver and Brandon Marshall needs a new home in New York.”